kumar2net/my-eleventy-site/src/posts/2022-12-25-farming-at-madampatti-village.md

 n.
 The stench from the fertilizer is a bit unbearable though

-![] (/assets/images/farming-at-madampatti-village-ad94c02c. jpg) From barren land to fledgling crop in a few months
+![From barren land to fledgling crop in a few months]

 The steps I noticed: - The farmer Used JCB to take out the massive weeds
 - Used Tiller to soften the soil